Earth Notes: On the SIKP 2000 A1 Portable Induction Hob: Review (2010)Updated 2023-04-13.

 The first things that Jean noted were that the SilverCrest seems to need unlocking (electronically) before use (for safety?), and that its fan is relatively noisy.

 It's also possibly a little more fierce at the bottom end of the power range than the SMAKLIG.
 Though that may simply be a different spread that we could adjust to.

-Jean is not convinced that the SilverCrest could be used every day as it doesn't feel totally robust.
+Jean is not convinced that the SilverCrest could be used every day as it does not feel totally robust.

 The nominal power rating is ~2kW, so comparable with the SMAKLIG (2x2300W induction zone with booster; 3200W; 1x1400W induction zone with booster; 1800W; 1x1800W induction zone with booster; 2500W).